dlindqu3/reading-notes/Read_01.md

 Chapters:
-Introduction
 Chapter 1: structure

 **Chapter 1: structure**
 - JS interpreter: browsers use an interpreter to convert JS code into material the computer can understand
-- DOM: use the DOM to build pages that can respond to event
+- DOM: use the DOM to build pages that can respond to events
 - script tags: link HTML, CSS, and JS files with script tags